 Five tips for introverts in the workplace

-1. Realise leadership isn’t natural for some
+1. Realize leadership isn’t natural for some

 The hardest part about being an introvert in the workplace is that I beat myself up about it constantly.
 For years I looked at my gregarious colleagues and thought I was broken, that there was something wrong with me.
 Why can’t I be that magnetic?

 Not willing to give up on my aspirations, one day I chose to double down.
 I told myself that the standard idea of leadership just doesn’t come naturally to me and that my path is going to be rocky.
 Simply giving myself permission to be different felt like freedom.
-So do yourself a favour: don’t compare yourself to others.
+So do yourself a favor: don’t compare yourself to others.
 Give yourself a break.

 2. Speak up earlier